Da4ndo/Better-DiscordJS-V14-Bot-Template/DOCS.md

 ## Commands

 Under commands and slashCommands directories, you can put the commands **right into the directory** or into **subdirectories**.
 The bot will automatically load the commands regardless of whether the file is in a subdirectory or not.
-There are many settings you can specify in the commands files.
-Some of theme: **name**, **enabled**, **description**, **cooldown**, **permissions**, **help**, ...
+There are some settings you can specify in the commands files.
+Some of theme are: **name**, **enabled**, **description**, **cooldown**, **permissions**, **help**, ...

-**If the bot uses database**, the logic is when the bot registers a new server, it also registers a commands_data section for the server.
+**If the bot uses database**, the logic when the bot registers a new server, it also registers a commands_data section for the server.
 This includes the name of the command, whether it is enabled and its permissions.
-The basic settings are the ones you set in the file. **If the bot does not use a database**, the settings will be the settings in the file for each server.
+The basic settings are the ones you set in the file.

+**If the bot does not use a database**, the settings will be the same in the file for each server.

 After checking both the user and the bot have permissions to run this command, the bot tries to start the `run` function of the command (file).